⚠️ Please note that this service area is not yet open.

 Trivia and Design

 The new amenity building takes a hangar-style design.
 On the ground floor (walking from the entrance to the toilets) would be Greggs, WHSmith, M&S Simply Food, Costa, Burger King and KFC.
-There would be seating by the entrance, and a Costa lounge upstairs.
+There would be seating by the entrance, divided by the corridor.
 There would also be a petrol station which had been expected to hold a drive thru Costa, but that has now been removed.

-Unlike other services they have been proposed recently, this one will be much smaller and although it will be positioned off a junction, it will only be available to northbound traffic.
+Unlike other service areas they have been proposed recently, this one will be much smaller and although it will be positioned off a junction, it will only be available to northbound traffic.
 There will be no signage on the A1(M) southbound, other than signage to discourage HGVs.

 Highways England have indicated that they are "reasonably happy" with it serving the northbound carriageway only, but there is a problem that the land is not large enough for an abnormal load parking bay.
 Highways England have agreed "in principle" to overlook this, as the junction cannot handle abnormal loads anyway.

 The junction is much quieter than the other junctions Moto have been targeting lately, so less work would be required, although Moto will be paying for new traffic lights and double yellow lines on Toll Bar Way.
-The plans consume all of the land available, while the parking areas will meet the bare minimum of what's required.
+The plans consume all of the land available, while the parking areas will meet the bare minimum of what's required: 170 cars, 38 HGVs, 8 coaches and 4 caravan spaces.

 The chosen site is a strategic move which introduces the Moto brand to a new section of road.
 It is positioned prior to the busy Peterborough services, while to the south there is the expanding service area at Brampton Hut.
 Also in its favour are the facts that a truckstop at Alconbury recently closed, a rival operators' service area at Black Cat is expected to close in 2022, and the opening of the upgraded A14 may further increase traffic levels.